 For even more chocolate flavor, feel free to stir the full ⅓ cup chocolate chips into the batter, and use extra ones for the top of the cake.

 In the photo above you can see the fluffy thickness of the batter.
 Supporting the strawberries is no problem at all.
 And below is what the cake looks like fresh out of the oven.
-I love the imperfect surface with its cracks and valleys and melted chocolate chips.
-It makes for a dramatic presentation with no frosting required!

 Remember those gooey, brownie-like pockets I mentioned above?
 Check out the photo below.
 Mmmmmm, see the area below the strawberry?
 Yessssss!
-We have cake, soft berries, chocolate chips, AND a fudgy brownie texture, all mingling in one deceptively healthy, oil-free cake.

-Expert Tips for Cake Success
+Tips for Baking Success

-Weigh Flour
+Weigh the Flour

 For the most consistent results, I highly recommend using a kitchen scale to measure flour.
 Not only does it help you bake perfect cakes by getting the wet-to-dry ratio correct every time, it also makes measuring so easy.